Instructional Coaching: A teacher's guide

 Finally, share your experience with others through articles, presentations, newsletters, blogs, etc.

 Instructional coaches are academic leaders that give training to the teachers and provide feedback, resources, professional development and modelling, to help schools achieve school improvement and instructional goals.
 They are expected to have a considerable amount of knowledge and teaching experience.
 Teacher coaching is an important way to provide teachers with the desired support they need by embedding professional development into their teaching.
-In short, the role of an instructional coach is to provide coaching to the educators in the area of teaching.
+The role of an instructional coach is to provide coaching to the educators in the area of teaching.
+The following list of attributes will serve as a good starting point for developing and nurturing instructional coaches.

 There are several methods of instructional coaching.
 Coaches need to identify the major needs of their teachers like teachers identify the needs of their students.
 There is no fixed method of coaching; however, many schools find it helpful to use a structured coaching process.
 The steps of this process are set by the teacher and the instructional coach and are mostly focused on teachers' shortcoming that needs to be reinforced.
 EL Education defines instructional coaching as an ongoing cycle, which usually includes the following steps